ahrimhan/ahrimhan.github.io/_pages/about.md

 From now on, I would like to work in companies for solving real-world problems.
-I have the special interest in finding business insights by leveraging big data intelligence.
+I have a special interest in finding new insights into systems and business by leveraging big data intelligence.

 You can find my most recent CV [[pdf]](/files/arhan_cv.pdf) [[link]](/cv/) and resume [[pdf]](/files/arhanResume.pdf).